Research Staff

 Silas Swanson

-Silas Swanson is an Engineer/Scientist I in the Energy Systems and Climate Analysis Group at EPRI.
+Silas Swanson is a Research Staff Level II in the Energy Systems and Climate Analysis Group at EPRI.
 He provides support throughout the group's research activities and works with EPRI's Technology Innovation sector to produce strategic insights on near-term technology trends.

 Prior to EPRI, Silas was a Research Assistant at the Center on Global Energy Policy's (CGEP) energy modelling team where he analyzed data on electricity demand and technology baselines and was trained in VEDA-TIMES.
 He also worked at the National Renewable Energy Laboratory (NREL) in the Grid Modernization initiative, the Columbia Electrochemical Energy Center, and in ICF's energy markets practice.